belifal/Woo-Instamojo/readme.txt

 == Configuration ==

-== Screenshots ==

-1. Activate WooCommerce and Instamojo Payment Gateway for WooCommerce.
-2. Configure Instamojo Payment Gateway for WooCommerce.
-3. Checkout screen when using Instamojo Payment Gateway for WooCommerce.

 Now go to WooCommerce's settings tab (left sidebar on your WordPress dashboard) --> Settings --> Checkout --> Instamojo.

 1. **Enable/Disable** - Check this to enable this plugin.